roshanwaghmare/DevOps_Project_2/README.md

 credentails not required because we are using public repo

-now branch will be */Main
+now branch will be */Main or any branch
+Delete workspace before build starts

 before this open terminal and install git